Robust xEV Battery State-of-Charge Estimator Design Using a Feedforward Deep Neural Network 2020-01-1181

-The battery state-of-charge (SOC) is crucial information for the vehicle energy management system and must be accurately estimated to ensure more reliable and affordable electrified vehicles (xEV).
-However, due to the nonlinear, temperature, health, and SOC dependent behaviour of Li-ion batteries, SOC estimation is still a significant automotive engineering challenge.
-Traditional approaches to this problem, such as electrochemical models, usually require precise parameters and knowledge from the battery composition as well its physical response.
-In contrast, neural networks are a data-driven approach which requires no prior detailed knowledge of the battery or its nonlinear behaviour.
-The objective of this work is to walk through the design process to create a SOC estimator using deep feedforward neural networks (DNN).
-The process includes a description of how to obtain and prepare the data, and develop, tune and, validate a robust DNN capable of estimating Li-ion battery SOC despite sensors noise.
-To develop a robust estimator the DNN was exposed, during training, to datasets with errors intentionally added to the data, e.g. adding cell voltage variation of ±4mV, cell current variation of ±110mA, and temperature variation of ±5⁰C.
-The errors values were chosen to be similar to the noise and error obtained from real sensors used in commercially available xEVs.
-The robust DNN trained from two Li-ion cells datasets, NMC and NCA, is shown to overcome the added errors and obtain a SOC estimation accuracy of 1% root mean squared error (RMSE).
-The Matlab script and battery data will also be made available to download.
+Battery state-of-charge (SOC) is critical information for the vehicle energy management system and must be accurately estimated to ensure reliable and affordable electrified vehicles (xEV).
+However, due to the nonlinear temperature, health, and SOC dependent behaviour of Li-ion batteries, SOC estimation is still a significant automotive engineering challenge.
+Traditional approaches to this problem, such as electrochemical models, usually require precise parameters and knowledge from the battery composition as well as its physical response.
+In contrast, neural networks are a data-driven approach that requires minimal knowledge of the battery or its nonlinear behaviour.
+The objective of this work is to present the design process of an SOC estimator using a deep feedforward neural network (FNN) approach.
+The method includes a description of data acquisition, data preparation, development of an FNN, FNN tuning, and robust validation of the FNN to sensor noise.
+To develop a robust estimator, the FNN was exposed, during training, to datasets with errors intentionally added to the data, e.g. adding cell voltage variation of ±4mV, cell current variation of ±110mA, and temperature variation of ±5ºC.
+The error values were chosen to be similar to the noise and error obtained from real sensors used in commercially available xEVs.
+The robust FNN trained from two Li-ion cells datasets, one for a nickel manganese cobalt oxide (NMC) cell and the second for a nickel cobalt aluminum oxide (NCA) chemistry cell, is shown to overcome the added errors and obtain a SOC estimation accuracy of 1% root mean squared error (RMSE).

 Carlos Vidal, Phillip Kollmeyer, Mina Naguib, Pawel Malysz, Oliver Gross, Ali Emadi